Ren1990/assignment1/README.md

 2. **L2:** Similarity retrieval, requiring a cosine similarity score of >0.9, using only the top result.

 #### **Validation Logic:**
 1. **V1:** Validate the data type of the classified uploaded column.
-If incorrect, it falls under AC3.
+If it is incorrect, it falls under AC3.

 ### **Solution Flow**
 1. **Data Preparation and Embedding:** Use LLM to generate header descriptions for ground truth headers, then embed the header descriptions for similarity retrieval.